Course Information

 Yes.
 This will be based on tide-times, and it will be announced before the race.
 We have never had to stop riders from competing the full distance before.

-There is an optional camping option with your entry.
-In addition, Pembrey Country Park has a permanent campsite with extra facilities (shower, electric) and there is an additional campsite outside the country park gates.
+Yes, there are multiple camping options available.
+We offer an optional camping option with your entry, with basic facilities that include portable toilets and water.
+This costs £26 for 2026, and includes vehicle entry with camping for Friday & Saturday included.
+In addition, Pembrey Country Park has a permanent campsite with extra facilities (shower, electric) with booking opening on January 5th for the 2026 season, and there is an additional campsite outside the country park gates.

-The 2024 event will take place before the dog ban comes in to place.
+The 2026 event will take place before the dog ban on the blue-flag beach comes into place.
 But we please ask that you ensure your dogs are under control and on a lead during the race times.

 Yes.
 We now have a tandem category, and it has become one of the only off-road tandem events in the UK.
 All tandems will line up together on the edge of the front row to ensure a fair start for all.